-Start the install by "chocking" off the rear tires and jacking up the front end of the Mustang.
-You will want to place the jack stands under the the front of the car (k-member) for safety and you will need the jack later during the strut assembly removal.
-With the wheels removed and front on jack stands, you can now position your jack directly under the outer most part of the front lower control arm and jack it up just until it puts some pressure on the whole assembly.
+Start the installation by "chocking" off the rear tires and jacking up the front end of the Mustang.
+You will want to place the jack stands under the front of the car (k-member) for safety, and you will need the jack later during the strut assembly removal.
+With the wheels removed and front on jack stands, you can now position your jack directly under the outermost part of the front lower control arm and jack it up just until it puts some pressure on the whole assembly.

 Be sure you have placed your jack under the spindle and lifted the control arm just enough to relieve the tension from the strut bolts.
 You can now loosen the 18mm strut bolts.
 Fully remove the strut retaining bolts.
-With the bolts and nuts removed, you can now slowly let down the jack.
-This will allow the lower control arm to drop and the strut/spring assembly will now be hanging by the two upper strut mount bolts.
-You may want to have a helper hold the strut/spring assembly and you can now remove the two remaining upper strut mount 13mm nuts and the spring assembly will fall free from the car.
+You can slowly let down the jack with the bolts and nuts removed.
+This will allow the lower control arm to drop, and the strut/spring assembly will now be hanging by the two upper strut mount bolts.
+You may want to have a helper hold the strut/spring assembly so that you can remove the two remaining upper strut mount 13mm nuts, and the spring assembly will fall free from the car.

-With your newly assembled strut/spring assembly, you can now insert the assembly back into the place.
-Having a helper available to align the strut mount bolts in the strut tower can speed up this part.
-On the GT500 strut mount you will notice a notched cutout on the upper most section.
+With your newly assembled strut/spring assembly, you can now insert the assembly back into place.
+A helper available to align the strut mount bolts in the strut tower can speed up this part.
+On the GT500 strut mount, you will notice a notched cutout on the uppermost section.
 There will be an arrow pointing at the notch.
-This notched section and arrow will need to facing away from the motor toward the fender.
-Once everything is aligned and you push the strut assembly into place, you can hand tighten two of the 13mm strut tower nuts into place to hold the assembly in place.
+This notched section and arrow will need to face away from the motor toward the fender.
+Once everything is aligned and you push the strut assembly into place, you can hand-tighten two of the 13mm strut tower nuts into place to hold the assembly in place.
 Once both sides are in, place your Strut Tower Brace back on and install the final two nuts per side.

 - Align spindle and strut assembly.
 Install both 18mm bolts and nuts.

-- Jack up the full assembly and re-install upper sway bar mount with 18mm nut.
+- Jack up the full assembly and re-install the upper sway bar mount with an 18mm nut.